Framed bordism and Lagrangian embeddings of exotic spheres: Construction of an extended gluing map

 \section{Construction of an extended gluing map}

+Let $K$ denote a compact subset of $\cod{1}{L}$ as in Equation \eqref{eq:compact_subset_codim_1}.
 In this section, we prove the existence of a gluing map from $K \times [S,+\infty)$ to $\cP_{0,1}(L;0)$ for $S$ sufficiently large, which will be shown in later sections to satisfy the required surjectivity and injectivity properties.
 More precisely, we shall embed $K \times [S,+\infty)$ as the zero section of the pull back of the kernel of $D_{\cP_{0,1}}$ under the pre-gluing map $\preGext$.
 After restricting to vectors of norm bounded by a constant $\epsilon$ we shall construct a map

 by applying an implicit function theorem to the operator $D_{\cP_{0,1}}$ on $\cF^{1,p}_{\cP_{0,1}}(L;0)$ equipped with appropriate norms.
 The usual procedure of constructing a gluing map is performed chart by chart; this is essentially equivalent to restricting to one of the fibres of $\preGext^{*} \ker_{\epsilon} D_{\cP_{0,1}}$.
 The new problems to consider concern the study of the behaviour of this map with respect to the base variable.
+Since this is usually not addressed in the literature, we shall give an essentially complete proof of the gluing theorem.
 It turns out that $ \Gext_{\epsilon}$ is evidently smooth with respect to directions along the manifold $K$.
-However, we have only proved that the map is continuous in the $S$ direction. \begin{rem} We do not believe that smoothness in the $S$ direction is an essential problem; we expect that $C^1$-differentiability would follow if one were willing to bound one more derivative.
+However, we have only proved that the map is continuous in the $S$ direction. \begin{rem} It is unlikely that smoothness in the $S$ direction is an essential problem; we expect that $C^1$-differentiability would follow if one were willing to bound one more derivative.
 However, our failure to define a gluing map by applying an implicit function theorem in a Banach space completion of $\cF_{\cP}(L;0)$ rather than a completion of the product of this space with $S^1$ seems to point to a more fundamental problem in gluing holomorphic curves at varying marked points.
 This might be an artefact of a poor choice of metric, but we suspect that there is a deeper problem caused by the well known fact that quotients of Sobolev spaces by diffeomorphisms in the source are not naturally equipped with the structure of a smooth Banach manifold.
 We hope that the polyfold theory of \cite{HZW}, applied to this relatively simple setting, would give a clean way of circumventing this problem. \end{rem}

 Equation \eqref{eq:section_theta_depend} defines a Fredholm section

 For the purposes of the gluing theorem, we need to explicitly write down an operator